Security Finding Categories

 Kubernetes Misconfigurations

-• Pod Security - Privileged containers, host network access
+- Pod Security - Privileged containers, host network access, and other pod security policy violations with manifest details

-• RBAC Violations - Overly permissive service accounts
+- RBAC Violations - Overly permissive service accounts, roles, and role bindings with specific resource references

 Runtime Threats